zakariasaoud/tickets-management/README.md

 - conftest.py : Defines shared test fixtures used in both unit and integration tests.
 - main.py : The main entry point of the FastAPI application.
 - .env : Stores environment variables, including the path to the SQLite database.
+- pyproject.toml: Configures project tools like Ruff for linting, formatting, and import sorting.

 ### API Routes Overview
 | Method | Path                               | Description           |